Brisbane Roar FC: Darren Davies (interim) 2019

 Following Aloisi's departure, Darren Davies was appointed interim head coach for an unspecified period.
-Davies tenure began with an encouraging 1–2 defeat away to Sydney FC and a 2–2 draw away to Newcastle Jets.
+His tenure began with a 2–1 defeat away to Sydney FC and a 2–2 draw away to Newcastle Jets.

-In April 2019 the club announced Robbie Fowler as the new head coach with Davies to take charge for the one remaining A-League game on ANZAC Day.
+On 23 April 2019, the club announced Robbie Fowler as the new head coach, with Davies to take charge for the one remaining A-League game, on ANZAC Day.

-Davies final game in charge ended with a 5–3 home defeat by Adelaide United in front of almost 12,000 fans including new head coach, Robbie Fowler.
-Davies' coaching record reads Played 18, Won 3, Drawn 3 and lost 12, scoring 28 goals whilst conceding 54.

-The final season of the Aloisi/Davies era saw Roar finish 9th on the ladder with a respectable home attendance of 9,632, the 4th best in the competition that season.
+Davies' final game in charge ended with a 5–3 home defeat by Adelaide United, in front of almost 12,000 fans including the new head coach.
+Davies' coaching record was: played 18, won 3, drew 3 and lost 12, scoring 28 goals and conceding 54.
+The final season of the Aloisi/Davies era saw Roar finish ninth on the ladder, with a home attendance of 9,632, the fourth-best in the competition that season.

 Fowler era (2019–2020)

-The club announced the appointment of Robbie Fowler as head coach on 23 April 2019.
-It was also announced that Tony Grant would be joining the coaching team alongside Fowler and current interim coach, Darren Davies.

-Shortly after Fowler's appointment the club announced a massive clear out of playing staff with 14 players released in late April 2019 including marquee signing Eric Bautheac.
+It was also announced that Tony Grant was joining the coaching team, alongside Fowler.
+Shortly after Fowler's appointment, the club announced a mass exodus of playing staff, with fourteen players released in late April 2019, including marquee signing Eric Bautheac.

-In June 2019 Fowler announced his first signing in Roy O’Donovan from Newcastle United Jets.
+In June 2019 Fowler announced his first signing in Roy O'Donovan from Newcastle United Jets.

-Fowler's first competitive match came in a shock 0 - 2 away win at reigning A-League Champions Sydney FC on 7 August 2019 in the FFA Cup.
+Fowler's first competitive match came in a 2–0 away win at reigning A-League Champions Sydney FC on 7 August 2019 in the FFA Cup.

-On 29 June 2020 Roar announced Fowler would not be returning to Roar after departing during the COVID-19 crisis.
-Fowler left with a 45% win record, with 10 wins from 22 A-League games.
+On 29 June 2020, Roar announced Fowler would not be returning to the club after departing during the COVID-19 crisis.
+He left with a 45% win record (10 wins from 22 A-League games).

-Warren Moon era (since 2020)
+Warren Moon era (2020–2023)

-Following the departure of Robbie Fowler, the club announced internal appointment, Warren Moon, as permanent replacement and would manage the senior men’s team on an open-ended contract.
-Moon would also maintain his current role as Academy Head.
-Moon is an “A-League Foundation Player” having played 16 games in Roars first season in the competition.
+Following Fowler's departure, the club announced internal appointment Warren Moon as his permanent replacement.
+He was to manage the senior men's team on an open-ended contract.
+Moon also maintained his role as academy head coach.
+Moon was an "A-League Foundation Player", having played sixteen games in Roars first season in the competition.
+He guided the team to fourth place in his first full season in charge, before losing the elimination final at home to Adelaide United.
+He also presided over Brisbane's Australia Cup semi-final loss to Sydney United 58.
+In Moon's second full season at the club, the club fell to eleventh place in the table.
+He was sacked on 20 February 2023.
+In total, Moon coached 75 games, winning 22, drawing 22 and losing 31.

+Nick Green era (2023 R18 to EOS)

+Following the departure of Warren Moon, the club announced the surprise appointment of Nick Green as interim coach through to the end of the season.
+Green finished with a nine-game record of 4 wins, 4 losses and a draw.